Xaleth/Lore-mod/README.md

 Noob questions:

 - How do I add a repository to this repository?
 I'm trying to add the roomgen repository to the current one.
+(SOLVED) use supreme local git client

 - How do I add .png files to this repository?
+(SOLVED) Supreme local git client again.